Biomedical Engineering

 Introduction to molecular, cellular, and physical biology principles and concepts and application of engineering principles to further the understanding of biological systems.
 Protein and nucleic acid structure and function; DNA replication, mutations, and repair; transcription, translation, and post-translational processing; cellular organization; molecular transport and trafficking; and cellular models.

 Mathematical and theoretical analysis of the mechanical properties and functions of materials, including those of biological origin and clinical relevance.
 Stress, strain, mechanical properties of materials, axial loading, torsion, bending, and stress/strain transformations.
-Application of the categories and methodology of solid mechanics to study biological tissues and events.
+Application of the categories and methodology of solid and fluid mechanics to study biological tissues and events.

 Properties of metals, ceramics, polymers, natural materials and composites; methods to modify surface and bulk properties of biomaterials; mechanisms of degradation in physiological environments; cell- and tissue-biomaterial interactions; host response to implanted biomaterials; blood-biomaterial interactions; rational design of biomaterials for specific biomedical applications.